Site icon Outdoor Gearzine "Outdoor Gearzine"

 coating

-As mentioned in the Materials section, various processing technologies (see below) have now been adopted to compensate for their weaknesses, whether it is aluminum or titanium, and the overall quality is steadily improving.
-When choosing a cooker, it is extremely important to check models that are not just aluminum or titanium, but also to properly incorporate these technologies.
+As mentioned in the material section, various processing techniques (see below) are now being incorporated into both aluminum and titanium to compensate for their weaknesses, and the overall quality is steadily improving.
+When choosing a cooker, it is very important to check for models that properly incorporate these techniques, rather than just looking for one that is aluminum or titanium

 Anodized

-Anodizing is one of the surface treatment techniques to improve the weaknesses of aluminum .
-This processing makes it harder and more durable, and improves corrosion resistance and wear resistance.
-Among these, a processing method that further increases hardness and durability is called " hard anodized processing (hard anodized processing) ."
+Anodizing is one of the surface treatment techniques used to improve the weak points of aluminum .
+This process makes the material harder and stronger, and improves corrosion and wear resistance.
+Furthermore, a processing method that further increases hardness and durability is called " hard anodizing . "

 Non-stick